Skip to main content

 WCAG 2.1 AA as the Engineering Baseline

 WCAG 2.1 AA enforced as the default conformance target across all RDS web applications and customer deliverables.
-Agentic test harnesses exercise both automated (axe-core, Lighthouse) and manual assistive-technology test paths as part of CI.
+Agentic test harnesses exercise both automated scanning (axe-core, Lighthouse) and manual assistive-technology test paths as part of CI. eslint-plugin-jsx-a11y is an active blocking CI gate on all 11 RDS product frontends today — a pull request that introduces a WCAG-flagged HTML pattern cannot land in main.

 Assistive Technology Validation